freenode/web-7.0/content/kb/connect/chat.md

 restrictions.
 You can't directly connect to chat.freenode.net via Tor; use the following hidden service as the server address instead:

+    ajnvpgl6prmkb7yktvue6im5wiedlz2w32uhcwaamdiecdrfpwwgnlqd.onion

+If you are using an old version of Tor (before 0.3.5) that does not support v3 addresses, you should instead use the following address:

     freenodeok2gncmy.onion

 The hidden service requires SASL authentication.
 In addition, due to the abuse